Rostaen/goblin-slayer-ttrpg/README.md

 - [ ] Create CompediumFolders for all monsters & items
 - [ ] Better sheet styling
 - [ ] Add mouse hover context for game related information
+- [ ] Block skills from having a higher value when levels and rank are in conflict

 ## How to use the Game System